ralt/qldeb/README.md

 - km
 - pettomato-indexed-priority-queue

-`dcm` and `pettomato-indexed-priority-queue` should be fixable, `cl-prevalence-test` looks like a bug in quicklisp distribution, and `antik` and `km` are because the release's archive is invalid.
+`dcm`, `pettomato-indexed-priority-queue` and `cl-prevalence-test` should be fixable, `antik` and `km` are because the release's archive is invalid.

-That said, out of 3200 packages, having 5 missing packages is pretty good.
+That said, out of 3200 packages, having 5 missing packages is fairly OK.

 ### Out of heap memory